DSD-DBS/capella-collab-manager/docs/docs/user/projects/models/backups/remove.md

 !!! warning

-    Only administrators and project leads can remove pipelines.
+    Only global administrators and project administrators can remove pipelines.

 1. Select the project in the `Projects` overview.
 1. In the model overview, select the `Synchronize`-button